abcboy101/notes/LGPE/README.md

 # Let's Go, Pikachu/Eevee!
-In mainland China, the <a href="https://www.nppa.gov.cn/" rel="noopener noreferrer">National Press and Publication Administration</a> (<span lang="zh-cmn-Hans">国家新闻出版署</span>) approves all video games for release, regardless of whether it was developed domestically or internationally.
+In China, the <a href="https://www.nppa.gov.cn/" rel="noopener noreferrer">National Press and Publication Administration</a> (<span lang="zh-cmn-Hans">国家新闻出版署</span>) approves all video games for release, regardless of whether it was developed domestically or internationally.
 Almost six years after its original release, <i>Pokémon: Let's Go, Eevee!</i> was <a href="https://www.nppa.gov.cn/bsfw/jggs/yxspjg/jkwlyxspxx/202402/t20240202_831561.html" rel="noopener noreferrer">approved for release</a> on April 7, <i>Pokémon: Let's Go, Pikachu!</i> was approved for release on June 5, and both games were released for the Nintendo Switch on September 26, 2024.
-This makes it the second Pokémon game release on the Nintendo Switch in mainland China, after [New Pokémon Snap](../NPS/README.md).
+This makes it the second Pokémon game release on the Nintendo Switch in China, after [New Pokémon Snap](../NPS/README.md).

-The following changes are present between the Simplified Chinese language option released internationally and the mainland Chinese release.
+The following changes are present between the Simplified Chinese language option released internationally and the Chinese release.
 Note that while we can see that these changes are present, we can't necessarily tell *who* was behind the change: some of these changes may have been pre-emptive self-censorship by Nintendo, iQue, or Tencent rather than censored by the Chinese government per se.